Vincentia, New South Wales: History

-The traditional owners of the area around Vincentia were a group of Yuin, members of what early European settlers called "the Jervis Bay tribe".
-The Jervis Bay tribe are also known as Wandandian people and spoke Dharamba, which was probably the northernmost dialect of the Dhurga language.
+The traditional owners of the area around Vincentia are a group of Yuin, members of what early European settlers called "the Jervis Bay tribe", known as Wandandian people.
+They spoke Dharamba, which was probably the northernmost dialect of the Dhurga language.

 Vincentia was originally known as "South Huskisson" and later as "The Old Township".
 It was founded as a seaport in 1841, and was the terminus of The Wool Road from Nerriga.
 South Huskisson lay on land originally owned by Edward Deas Thompson and was a "private town".
 In 1842, a wharf was built near the current location of the Holden Street boat ramp.

-The road and port were not successes and, by 1867, the town of South Huskisson was deserted—any buildings were just ruins by 1885—and there was virtually nothing remaining of the old town by the 1930s.
+The road and port were not successful.
+By 1867, the town of South Huskisson was deserted, any buildings were just ruins by 1885, and there was virtually nothing remaining of the old town by the 1930s.
 Many street names from The Old Township are still in use and much of the original street plan remains.

 In 1952, developer Henry Halloran renamed the township Vincentia, after St Vincent County, which was named after John Jervis, 1st Earl of St Vincent.
 John Jervis was created Earl of St Vincent as a result of his victory at the battle of Cape St Vincent.
 Jervis Bay was also named after him.

 In the 1950s and 1960s, the town was reborn as a holiday destination, following land sales for holiday homes, also known as "weekenders".